 Another compelling cultural change model is the Spectrum of Allies model from George Lakey of Training for Change.
 Lakey is highly experienced in training social justice activists in civil disobedience.
 I attended a couple of workshops with Lakey when I was part of the labour movement, and his spectrum model is eye-opening.

 The key diagram is a semi-circle, kind of like a half-order of a large pizza with six or eight slices.
 The idea is that everyone can be categorized according to their level of enthusiasm for, or resistance to, an agenda or new idea.
 Then you lay these wedges out in order, with the most supportive categories on the left and the most resistant on the right.
 Your goal is to shift all of society one wedge to the left.
-That is, the biggest hold-outs still get your attention, you’re just trying to convince them to become only moderately opposed.
+That is, the biggest hold-outs still get your attention, you’re just trying to convince them to become only moderately opposed to your goals.
 Those in the middle, you can tip towards you slightly.
-Those who are with you from the start, those can be your strongest advocates.
+Those who are with you from the start, those are your strongest advocates and you can start giving them more work.

 What really holds the model together is that you are shifting the entire social culture towards your way of thinking, resulting in culture change.
 Everyone is a big deal, everyone receives the attention they deserve.
 It’s very different from that us-against-them stuff that we’re accustomed to seeing during elections.
 And it is very different from the notion that the main difference in the key players is their place on the org chart.